 For the Test Criteria, the report shall be produced in the following manner: perform the HVAC system air leakage test and record the CFM25.
 Calculate the total square feet of Conditioned Floor Area (CFA) served by that system.
-Multiply the CFM25 by 100, then divide by the Conditioned Floor Area to find the CFM25/100SF and record the result.
-If the result is less than or equal to [6CFM25/100 SF] the HVAC system air tightness is acceptable.
+Divide the Conditioned Floor Area by 100 to provide the number of CFA100.
+Divide the CFM25 by the number of CFA100 and record the result.
+If the result is less than or equal to [4 CFM25/100 SF] the HVAC system air tightness is acceptable.
 Appendix E-3C contains optional sample worksheets for duct testing for the permit holder's use only.